rj13371/rj13371/README.md

 ## Hello👋, my name is Roland Matheson

 ### I am a self taught Fullstack Web Developer since April 2021 currently learning the MERN tech stack.
 In January of 2021 I graduated with a Bachelors in Political Science but decided to learn software development after wanting to pursue a career as a software engineer.
 While im not programming I enjoy travelling, playing card games and listening to 80s Japanese Pop Hits
-Living in 🗼Tokyo, Japan 🇯🇵 Originally from 🇨🇦 Checkout my portfolio here (https://rolandmatheson.com/)
+Living in 🗼Tokyo, Japan 🗾 Originally from Canada 🍁 Checkout my portfolio (https://rolandmatheson.com/)

   </div>